 Do you have any questions about application and admission to the Master Degree in Performing Arts?

-In the articles below you will find general information regarding admission and application process.
+In the text below you will find general information regarding admission and application process.

 The programme is characterised by diversity and is open to students at different stages of life, both students who have just completed a bachelor's degree and students who have already been active in working life for several years.